 If you would like to apply to a PhD programme that requires a MRes degree as a prerequisite, you should apply for a 1+3 studentship to cover your MRes year of study.
 Please note: This situation applies to a limited number of LISS DTP doctoral programmes.
 Your MPhil year is counted as the first year of your PhD (before your upgrade).
 Please DO NOT apply for a 1+3 studentship to cover a MPhil year.

 If you already hold a relevant Masters degree, please check the Thematic Pathways to determine which one your proposed thesis topic fits within best.
-This is the Pathway you will list on your LISS DTP +3 Case for Support form.
+This is the Pathway you will list on your LISS DTP +3 application form.
 You should apply centrally for admission to a doctoral programme in your department and institution of choice, where you have located the best academic supervisor for your proposed project.

 While interdisciplinarity is a hallmark of LISS DTP research, ESRC studentship funding is only available for projects that fall substantially (>50%) within the broad social and behavioural science remit of the ESRC.
 For guidance, please see this ESRC webpage.
 There is more information about the remits of each UK Research Council here.